bufbuild-ru/docs/docs/breaking/overview/index.md

 ## Usage examples

 The most basic usage of `buf breaking` is to check your local files against your local Git repository.
 However, you can specify both the input and the schema you're checking against in multiple ways, so you can use `buf breaking` in many types of workflows.
+You must use either the `--against` or [`--against-registry`](#buf-schema-registry) flags.

 ### Custom options